wixplosives/codux-example-project/README.md

 ```

 Now open the WCS desktop app and select "Add Project".
 Browse to the 'wcs-example-project' folder and click "Add".

+Refer to [WCS Example Project Explained](https://component-studio.wixanswers.com/en/article/wcs-example-project-explained) for a more detailed description and breakdown of this project, as well as how to navigate through main features of WCS.

 Enjoy!